-Learning new guitar pieces, working through rock-climbing problems, and climbing trees are not only hobbies I enjoy, they also provide opportunities to work on building my confidence.
+Rock climbing and climbing trees are not only hobbies I enjoy, they provide opportunities for me to build confidence in my abilities.

 Working through the challenges I face in these hobbies can either build or diminish my level of confidence.
 Since tree climbing is a hobby I share with others, it provides me the additional perspective of watching others work through their own challenges.

-In working with many climbers through the years, I have noticed that there appears to be three important steps to building confidence: overcome self-doubt, split a hefty goal into a series of smaller goals, and focus attention inward.
+In working with many climbers through the years, I have noticed three important steps in building confidence: overcome self-doubt, split a large goal into a series of smaller goals, and focus attention inward.

 Overcoming Self Doubt

 "Whether you think you can or think you can't, you are right."

 Negative self-talk is the first thing that must go.